robotique-udes/rover/doc/cmd/cmd_How_to_use.md

 ### Arbitration

 Once packages launched, arbitration needs to be set trough ROS2 srv.
 This can be done through the gui.
-Refer to gui doc [here](/ros2_ws/src/rover/README.md)
+Refer to gui doc for more info.

 If gui is down or you do not have access, call the following arbitrations in rqt service caller.